krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 As I prefer putting everything I work on in version control, I looked for a way use some kind of markup language like markdown and then transform it to the final version.

-My first try was with [Pandoc](pandoc), but Packt templates have their own styles that must be applied on the content, and at the time it was not possible to export Word or OpenDocument files with custom styles.
-This [issue](pandoc-issue) is now resolved, but in the meantime I had to use some other tool.
+My first try was with [Pandoc][pandoc], but Packt templates have their own styles that must be applied on the content, and at the time it was not possible to export Word or OpenDocument files with custom styles.
+This [issue][pandoc-issue] is now resolved, but in the meantime I had to use some other tool.

-[Docutils](docutils) allows to transform reStructuredText to OpenDocument with custom style mapping.
+[Docutils][docutils] allows to transform reStructuredText to OpenDocument with custom style mapping.
 I've never used reStructuredText before, but as it seemed to be close to Markdown and the processor was able to use the styles provided by Packt, I gave it a try.
 This is finally the solution I used to write the book.
 It wasn't perfect, but in the end it worked out pretty well.

-I wrote a bunch of tooling to help me, you can find it on GitHub: [rst2packt](rst2packt).
+I wrote a bunch of tooling to help me, you can find it on GitHub: [rst2packt][rst2packt].
 The scripts were with the idea of publishing them in mind, so they are a bit rough on the edges, but they might still help someone also wanting to write a book for Packt, or other publishers for that matter.

-I wrote the content using the [Atom](atom) editor.
+I wrote the content using the [Atom][atom] editor.
 I wanted something without too much clutter.
 I didn't bother to find a plugin to help me with reStructuredText as it is a pretty simple markup language.
 The reviews were initially done by sending the OpenDocument files around, but we ended up using Google Docs because it was easier for every one.
 The final drafts were sent to me in PDF